-Avalon clock frequency = N \ 25 MHz (N=1...31)
+Avalon bus clock frequency = N 25 MHz (N=1...31)

 The maximum clock speed depends on the FPGA and the synthesis.
-The rising edge of Avalon clock has to be synchronous with the rising edge of CLK25 of the EtherCAT IP Core.
+The rising edge of Avalon clock has to be synchronous with the rising edge of CLK25 of the EtherCAT IP Core (otherwise the bus clock is asynchronous).